breadboard-ai/breadboard/seeds/graph-playground/README.md

 Here's a quick lay of the land:

 - This package's entry point, `index.ts` is basically a simple CLI that takes a path to a graph file and runs it.
-The graph is defined in a primordial JSON format which is most definitely going to change.
+The graph is defined in a JSON format which is not yet fully baked.
+The CLI app uses [`@clack/prompts`](https://github.com/natemoo-re/clack/tree/main/packages/prompts#readme) to make CLI a bit prettier.
+To invoke the CLI, use `npm run dev` command.

-- The meat of the implementation is the `console-context.ts`, which is a CLI-oriented implementation of the `GraphTraversalContext` interface.
-It's super-simple and is as close to "echo" as it gets.
-It uses [`@clack/prompts`](https://github.com/natemoo-re/clack/tree/main/packages/prompts#readme) to make CLI a bit prettier, but that's about it.

-- The `console-context.ts` outputs logs into `./experiment.log`, which git-ignored.
-Graph traversal is very chatting currently, and the log file can get quite large.
-Use it to examine what the heck is going on and debug the graph.

-- There are a few sample graphs in the [`graphs`](./graphs/) folder.
-For convenience, use `npm run dev` command.
 It will build the package and run the CLI with the given graph file.

-Add your own graphs there.
+- There are a few sample boards in the [`boards`](./src/boards/) dir.
+These boards are used to generate graphs.
+To generate graphs from these boards, use `npm run prepare` command.
+It will generate JSON files in the [`graphs`](./graphs/) dir and Markdown files with [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagrams in [`docs/graphs`](./docs/graphs/) dir.

 Here are some examples: